-If you have healthy gums, your gum tissue with look firm and be pinkish in color.
-However, unhealthy gums may be red in color, swollen or puffy, tender, or you may be experiencing bleeding gums.
-When you brush and floss your teeth, healthy gum tissue will not bleed.
-Approximately 80% of American adults have some form of gum disease, according to the World Health Organization.Dr.
-Lepore likes to say that “if every time you washed your hands, your fingers bled, how concerned would you be?
-Why is it then, that when we “wash” our teeth with brushing and flossing that it’s okay?
+Your gum tissue will look firm and pinkish in color if you have healthy gums.
+However, unhealthy gums may be red, swollen or puffy, tender, or you may be experiencing bleeding gums.
+When you brush and floss your teeth, a healthy gum tissue will not bleed.
+According to the World Health Organization, approximately 80% of American adults have some form of gum disease.
+Drs.
+Lepore and Dougherty at Lepore Comprehensive Dentistry in Dunedin, Florida, like to say, “if every time you washed your hands, your fingers bled, how concerned would you be?
+But bleeding when we “wash” our teeth with brushing and flossing is okay?
 A little blood in the sink is not okay.”

-Bleeding gums may be asign of gum disease.
-In addition to bleeding gums, other signs of gum disease include bad breath (halitosis), receding gums, or even loose teeth.
+Bleeding gums may be a sign of gum disease.
+In addition to bleeding gums, other symptoms of gum disease include bad breath (halitosis), receding gums, or even loose teeth.

 The most common causes of bleeding gums:

-–Inflammation caused by harmful bacterial plaque which accumulates around teeth and at/below the gum-line.
+–Inflammation caused by harmful bacterial plaque, which accumulates around teeth and at/below the gum line.
 This inflammation is your body trying to defend itself against bacterial invasion.
-These bacteria also release toxins which accelerate the inflammatory process.
-Bleeding gums, at a minimum is gingivitis.
+These bacteria also release toxins that accelerate the inflammatory process.
+Bleeding gums, at a minimum, is gingivitis.
 When this process continues, the chronic inflammation can irreversibly erode the bone surrounding the teeth.
 This process is called periodontitis.